-In June of 2003, Everett was appointed by Governor James E. McGreevey to serve as a Commissioner on the Essex County Board of Taxation, where he served as the President of the Essex County Board of Taxation from May 2006 to May 2008.
-In September of 2004, Everett completed the Leadership Newark Fellowship Program, which has the primary purpose of developing leaders in the City of Newark and the surrounding communities.
-Everett sits on the Board of, and serves as Treasurer of, MAN etc, Inc., a nonprofit corporation that provides scholarships to economically disadvantaged youths and is active in various community service activities.
+In June of 2003, Mr. Johnson was appointed by Governor James E. McGreevey to serve as a Commissioner on the Essex County Board of Taxation, where he served as the President of the Essex County Board of Taxation from May 2006 to May 2008.
+Mr. Johnson has subsequently been reappointed to the Essex County Board of Taxation by both Governor Jon Corzine and Governor Christopher Christie.
+In September of 2004, Mr. Johnson completed the Leadership Newark Fellowship Program, which has the primary purpose of developing leaders in the City of Newark and the surrounding communities.
+Mr. Johnson currently sits on the Board of Greater Oaks Legacy Charter School, Independence: A Family of Services, Inc., and United Community Corporation.
 He is also a founding member and the Chairman of Black Americans Lobbying for Leadership of Tomorrow, a political action committee created for the purpose of supporting elected officials and candidates whose policies and positions benefit, serve and empower people of African descent.
-Additionally, Everett is a member of the NAACP, Leadership Newark Graduate Organization, the Garden State Bar Association, the New Jersey State Bar Association, the Essex County Bar Association and the Middlesex County Bar Association.